Signups for the 2012 Brookline Knights season

 community-minded volunteers, along with a long list of talented coaches,

-it's one of the many things that makes the community of Brookline a special
+things that helped to make the community of Brookline a such a special

 place.